kojak/kojak/README.md

 utilize the Libvirtd visualization API and a kickstart file, based on a vanilla Fedora installation, to provide an automated "out of the box" solution, which may be used for development and educational purposes.

+Kojak's tool chain allows developers to build, test, deploy, verfiy and replicate product builds and their associated repositories.

 See the links below for a details about the tools shipped with Kojak

 1. Aprox - http://github.com/jdcasey/aprox